 Assassin’s Creed Valhalla continues the franchise’s rich tradition of immersing players in history not just with cool architecture and historical figures, but with minigames designed to let you take a load off at a historically accurate tavern – and Eivor’s game of choice is Orlog.
 Where previous Assassin’s Creeds have featured existing tabletop games like Fanorona or Nine Men’s Morris, Orlog is a wholly original game created just for Assassin’s Creed Valhalla, which has since taken on a life of its own with an upcoming, officially sanctioned physical version.
-(The initial preorder run has sold out, but additional editions of the physical Orlog game are set to release later this year, so stay tuned.)
+(UPDATE: Fans looking to get a physical Orlog game of their own can check out the official Kickstarter.)

 Inspired by ancient dice games, and developed mainly by teams at Ubisoft Singapore and Ubisoft Chengdu, Orlog unfolds like a battle.
 Depending on how your dice land, you can attack or defend yourself with axes, arrows, armor, or shields, or steal the tokens your opponents use to power their “god favors” – special moves on wooden “cards” with effects like multiplying your attack dice, healing you, or simply unleashing a blast to carve off a chunk of your opponent’s HP.